COVID-19: Best practices and strategies for maintaining business continuity

 Externally, many companies have decided to send their customers and partners communications about the measures they are taking to keep everyone healthy and maintain level of service.

 Beyond worries about the strain that remote work could put on infrastructure and processes, the most common concern is employees not working.
 By proactively and clearly establishing employee’s priorities and communicating expectations, tasks, and responsibilities used as measures of success, companies and managers can rest assured knowing that while their employees may not be in the office, their work is still being delivered on time and to the same standards of quality as usual.

 While this is not to minimize the impact of COVID-19 and its effects on global health, business, and the economy, the best thing to do during times of crisis is to ensure that everyone carefully and calmly monitor the situation and take measured action accordingly.

 While this epidemic has changed how many people live their lives, it’s likely that one of its main non-health and economy-related effects will be the rise of remote work.
 According to Gartner’s recent research, “By 2030, the demand for remote work will increase by 30% due to Generation Z fully entering the workforce.”
 This estimate may already be quickened due to the current situation forcing employees and companies both to consider the feasibility of remote work and the underlying infrastructure necessary to allow for sustained remote work.

 As put by Gartner, “The mandatory use of remote work for business continuity should signal to all organizations that it’s time to revisit their remote working policies and redesign them for wider application as business as usual.”
-If you’d like to speak to one of our specialists to help you vet your current infrastructure for reliability and access while your workforce is remote, or would like to learn how a CDP like mParticle can help solve these infrastructural issues, feel free to get in touch for a (virtual!) conversation.
-Stay safe!
+If you're interested in getting a better sense of how a CDP like mParticle would fit into your current data infrastructure and help your team stay connected while remote, you can explore our platform demo here.

 Latest from mParticle